-However, the opinion did not confirm with certainty, it is an opinion and clear in stating he is not a domestic or international criminal law specialist.
-Neither Mr Giffin or the SAB were as firmly standing behind the opinion as the APF, and the SAB were clear that funds should still get their own legal advice:
+However, the opinion did not confirm with certainty, it is an opinion and he was clear in stating he is not a domestic or international criminal law specialist.
+Neither Mr Giffin or the SAB were as firmly standing behind the opinion as the APF report suggested was safe, and the SAB were clear that funds should still get their own legal advice:

 "The Secretariat hopes this advice assists funds in responding to this, or similar, letters but advises that funds should still seek their own legal advice in relation to their specific circumstances and investments."
+13